-Request of Mark Wryan, architect, for a Coastal Development Permit with hearing to allow (1) as-built grading, (2) modifications to the biological resources restoration plan titled "Habitat Restoration and Revegetation Plan for 2825 Padaro Lane (APN 005-260-009), Summerland, Santa Barbara County, California" dated April 9, 2009 (Plan) that was previously approved under Case no. 08CDH-00000-00014, (3-6) demolition and removal of existing structures, (7) abandonment of an existing well, (8) grading for sensitive resource capping, and (9) Installation of a split-rail safety fence.
+Request of Mark Wryan, architect, for a Coastal Development Permit with hearing to allow (1) as-built grading, (2) modifications to the biological resources restoration plan titled "Habitat Restoration and Revegetation Plan for 2825 Padaro Lane (APN 005-260-009), Summerland, Santa Barbara County, California" dated April 9, 2009 (Plan) that was previously approved under Case no. 08CDH-00000-00014, (3-6) demolition and removal of existing structures, (7) (3) removal of an existing retaining wall; (4) removal of an existing play structure; (5) abandonment of an existing well; (8) (6) grading for sensitive resource capping, (9) (7) installation of a split-rail safety fence; and (10) (8) removal of the gate portion of a legal nonconforming gate, while leaving the support pillars in place; (9) establishment of a building envelope; and (10) establishment of a development exclusion area to protect sensitive resources.